- Work at the cutting edge of global greenhouse gas modelling

 Further develop schemes for sensitivity to diffuse/direct radiation interception and integrate improvements with latest wetland methane emissions schemes, including emission through trees.
 Present at a UK conference.

-Evaluate the influence of present-day and historical emissions of pollutants on the wetland biogeochemistry and methane emissions.
+Evaluate the influence of historical, present-day, and (time permitting) projected future emissions of pollutants on the wetland biogeochemistry and methane emissions.
 Present at an international conference.

 Gauci, V., Matthews, E., Dise, N., Walter, B., Koch, D., Granberg, G. and Vile, M., 2004.
 Sulfur pollution suppression of the wetland methane source in the 20th and 21st centuries.
 Proceedings of the National Academy of Sciences, 101(34), pp.12583-12587.